szymciem8/AGV-Autonomous-Docking/README.md

 Next part of the algorithm is to align robot against the wall.
 To do that, another PID controller is used.
 It takes angle of required alignment as an input and as an output returns speed (RPM) of wheels that allows robot to rotate.

+Input - Angle
+Output - RPM

 <p align="center">
   <img src="images/aligned.png" width="500" />
 </p>

+RPM can be a positive or negative number based on the direction in which the robot is suposed to turn.

 <p align="center">
   <img src="images/align_1.png" width="500" />